 The key to the cheapest price with Bluehost is purchasing a plan with in-advanced payment and minding renewals.
 Plus, you should avoid extra costs during the checkout process too.
 The regular stuff.

-You’ll get the cheapest price by purchasing Basic with a 3-year billing cycle.
+You’ll get the cheapest price by purchasing the Basic plan with a 3-year billing cycle.
 That’s a pre-payment of $106.20.
 When checking out, make sure that extra services like CodeGuard or SiteLock have not been added to the cart automatically.

 In-advance payments are pretty much regular in order to get that cheap advertised price.
 For example, if you were to get the same features as Bluehost offers with other popular providers, it would cost you: